 28 Jobs for Math Majors That Offer Awesome Opportunities

-Think jobs for math majors are only about crunching numbers in an ivory tower?
+Think jobs for math majors are limited in their variety?
 Think again.
-Your degree can open the door to a huge range of amazing careers.
+Your math skills can open the door to a huge range of amazing careers.
 After all, math is involved in just about every job in some way, and it's particularly essential in the in-demand fields of science, technology, and engineering.
 If you have a solid grasp of math, jobs in many areas become more available to you.

 Math majors tend to have well-developed skills in logical thinking and problem solving.
 They are experts at analyzing data and creating models to extract meaningful conclusions.
 They can identify patterns and use quantitative data to construct solutions.
 That's why the kind of jobs you can get with a math degree are so diverse.
 You could pursue careers in areas like insurance, banking, education, logistics, and more.